EOSIO/eos/docs/nodeos/02_usage/02_common-setups/index.md

  * [Producing Node](00_producing-node.md)
  * [Non-Producing Node](01_non-producing-node.md)

-`Producing Nodes` will connect to the peer to peer network and actively produce new blocks. `Non-Producing Nodes` will connect to the peer to peer network, however, in this mode `nodeos` does not actively produce new blocks, it will simply verify blocks and maintain a local copy of the blockchain.
+`Producing Nodes` are configured for block production.
+They connect to the peer-to-peer network and actively produce new blocks.
+Loose transactions are also validated and relayed.
+On mainnet, `Producing Nodes` only produce blocks if their assigned block producer is part of an active schedule.

-`Non-Producing Nodes` are useful for monitoring the blockchain.
+`Non-Producing Nodes` connect to the peer-to-peer network but do not actively produce new blocks; they are useful for acting as proxy nodes, relaying API calls, validating transactions, broadcasting information to other nodes, etc. `Non-Producing Nodes` are also useful for monitoring the blockchain state.